cfengine/documentation/reference/promise-types/processes.markdown

 ```

-**Notes**:
-Classes to activate remedial promises conditional on this promise
-failure to be kept.

 ### process_select

 **Type**: `body process_select`

 #### command

+**Description**: Regular expression matching the command/cmd field of a
+process

+This expression should match the entire `COMMAND` field of the process
+table, not just a fragment.
+This field is usually the last field on the
+line, so it thus starts with the first non-space character and ends with
+the end of line.

 **Type**: `string`

 **Allowed input range**: (arbitrary string)

-**Description**: Regular expression matching the command/cmd field of a
-process

 **Example**: